How Trump, Biden are preparing for first presidential debate

 “Trump’s just looking for a Hail Mary here,” McAuliffe said.
 “He knows he’s in trouble.”

 Peoples reported from New York.
-AP writer Bill Barrow in Atlanta contributed.
+Associated Press writer Bill Barrow in Atlanta contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.